Qualifying medalist Wilson Furr advances in US Amateur

 BANDON, Ore.
-(AP) — Qualifying medalist Wilson Furr advanced to the second round of match play in the U.S. Amateur on Wednesday, beating Chiba’s Aaron Du 6 and 4 at Bandon Dunes.
+(AP) — Qualifying medalist Wilson Furr advanced to the second round of match play in the U.S. Amateur on Wednesday, beating China’s Aaron Du 6 and 4 at Bandon Dunes.

 Furr, the 22-year-old rising Alabama senior from Jackson, Mississippi, will face Vanderbilt’s Harrison Ott.
 Ott beat Mississippi State’s Ford Clegg 5 and 4.